BurendoUK/burendo-handbook-public/docs/People/Roles/test-consultant.md

 ## Essential behaviours:

-These are the most important things to us, we can teach skills, but behaviours are much harder to teach.
+These are the things we value most at Burendo, we can teach skills, but our behaviours forge the culture we strive for.

-- An analytical and questioning mind, rather than taking things at face value
+- A systematic and questioning mind, rather than taking things at face value
 - Able to be pragmatic when needed
 - A complete focus on quality at all levels in the software development life cycle
 - A great communicator who can have conversations with both technical and non-technical people